chastitywhiterose/Chad/Chad-Story.md

 cared more about myself than I did their lives.
 I didn't even think about that.

-Stacy: Chad, you\'re really not like the other people in this town.
+Stacy: Chad, you're really not like the other people in this town.
 You really do have the love of Christ in you.
 Don't worry, I will keep your secret, and only you can decide what to do with your life; I was just thinking out loud.
 I am sorry if I came across as harsh.

-Chad: No, Stacy, that\'s the most honest thing I have ever heard anyone in this small town say to me in my life.
+Chad: No, Stacy, that's the most honest thing I have ever heard anyone in this small town say to me in my life.
 I do want to be a better voice for the animals, but I am still afraid.